nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 - [==cloud.redhat.com: A Guide to Secrets Management with GitOps and Kubernetes== 🌟](https://cloud.redhat.com/blog/a-guide-to-secrets-management-with-gitops-and-kubernetes) **This article will discuss two architectural approaches to managing secrets with GitOps: encrypted secrets stored in Git and storing a reference to secrets in Git**
 - [itnext.io: Vault cluster with auto unseal on Kubernetes](https://itnext.io/vault-cluster-with-auto-unseal-on-kubernetes-8e469f9cdcfd)
 - [pjame-fb.medium.com: Kubernetes Secrets from Secrets Manager using External Secrets Operators](https://pjame-fb.medium.com/kubernetes-secrets-from-secrets-manager-using-external-secrets-operators-4819562c3b02) In this article, you will learn how to store your credentials in the Secrets Manager and automatically retrieve them for creating Kubernetes Secrets using External Secrets.
+- [mixi-developers.mixi.co.jp: Comparing External Secrets Operator with Secret Storage CSI as Kubernetes External Secrets is Deprecated](https://mixi-developers.mixi.co.jp/compare-eso-with-secret-csi-402bf37f20bc?gi=a7ce4398a8d7) In this article, you will compare the External Secrets Operator with Secret Storage CSI for using external secrets in a Kubernetes cluster.
+You will compare:
+    - Architecture
+    - Authorization management
+    - Resource usage
+    - GitOps friendliness

 ## Encrypting the certificate for Kubernetes.
 SSL certificates with Let's Encrypt in Kubernetes Ingress via cert-manager